 Tarikh Campbell is the Program Manager for Workplace Inclusion at Microsoft New England Research & Development.
 He works with many groups and industry leaders to create more equitable and inclusive pathways for aspiring technology leaders.
 Tarikh was the former Senior Director of Marketing at The Partnership, Inc., one of the most highly regarded facilitators of leadership development programming and networking for Massachusetts’ professionals of color.
 He is a frequent speaker on diversity, equity and inclusion at industry, university, and nonprofit events.

 Galicia Gordon is the Founder of Leading Learners, a global platform with a mission of supporting students through free and accessible resources.
 Leading Learners has reached students from all corners of the world, including students from Harvard, Columbia, McGill, Oxford, among several top tier institutes.
 She started her startup Leading Learners as a student in high school, and has since reached 100,000 students globally.
 Ask Galicia about tips to starting a global platform and overall more meaningful design and work decisions.

 Director of Outreach

-All students in grades 6-12 are welcome to attend!
-Unlike most of our monthly workshops, this is an international event, so all students across the world are welcome to attend.
+All students ranging from elementary to high school welcome to attend!
+Unlike most of our monthly workshops, this is an international event so you can attend from anywhere.

-Students will be allowed to submit projects starting July 5, and the deadline for projects is August 5th.
-You will submit your project via this form.
+Students will be allowed to submit projects starting July 1, and the deadline for projects is August 8th.
+You will submit your project via this http://tiny.cc/AppathonSubmission.

 Many organizations, especially during the COVID pandemic, have hosted online hackathons and summits.
 What makes this flagship Appathon event unique is its emphasis on idea creation for apps.
 The widespread impact an app can have on the world is unimaginable, and through our interactive workshops and prize-incentivized competition, students will delve into the world of application development.